-- 32. While contributions to burden- and responsibility-sharing by the international community as a whole go beyond funding, the mobilization of timely, predictable, adequate and sustainable public and private funding nonetheless is key to the successful implementation of the global compact, bearing in mind the interest of all stakeholders in maximizing the effective and efficient use of resources, preventing fraud and ensuring transparency.
-Through the mechanisms set out above, and other related channels, resources will be made available to countries faced with large-scale refugee situations, both new and protracted, including through efforts to expand the support base beyond traditional donors.17 This includes: - humanitarian funding: States and humanitarian actors will work to ensure timely, adequate and needs-driven funding, both for the emergency response and protracted situations, including flexible, unearmarked, and multi-year funding wherever possible, 18 delivered in line with the humanitarian principles; - development action: States and other development actors will work to step up their engagement in support of refugees, host countries and host communities, and to include the impact of a refugee situation on host countries and communities in their policies.
-This will involve dedicated and additional development resources, over and above regular development programmes, with direct benefits to host countries and communities, as well as to refugees.
-Efforts will be made to ensure development aid is effective, in a spirit of partnership and respecting the primacy of country ownership and leadership.19 Where appropriate, development assistance in favour of countries of origin to enable conditions for voluntary repatriation is also envisaged; - maximizing private sector contributions: at the request of the concerned host country or country of origin as appropriate, the private sector, together with States and other stakeholders, could explore opportunities in contexts where the business climate is enabling for private sector investment; development of innovative technology, including renewable energy, particularly with a view to closing the technology gap and supporting capacity in developing and least developed refugee-hosting countries; and greater access to products and services that refugees and host communities rely on, including financial and information services.
+- 32. While contributions to burden- and responsibility-sharing by the international community as a whole go beyond funding, the mobilization of timely, predictable, adequate and sustainable public and private funding nonetheless is key to the successful implementation of the global compact, bearing in mind the interest of all relevant stakeholders in maximizing the effective and efficient use of resources, preventing fraud and ensuring transparency.
+Through the arrangements set out above, and other related channels, resources will be made available to countries faced with large-scale refugee situations relative to their capacity, both new and protracted, including through efforts to expand the support base beyond traditional donors.
+This includes: - humanitarian assistance: States and humanitarian actors will work to ensure timely, adequate and needs-driven humanitarian assistance, both for the emergency response and protracted situations, including predictable, flexible, unearmarked, and multi-year funding whenever possible,13 delivered fully in line with the humanitarian principles; - development cooperation: States and other development actors will work to step up their engagement in support of refugees, host countries and host communities, and to include the impact of a refugee situation on host countries and communities in their planning and policies.
+This will involve additional development resources, over and above regular development assistance, provided as grants or with a high degree of concessionality through both bilateral and multilateral channels, with direct benefits to host countries and communities, as well as to refugees.
+Efforts will be made to ensure that development assistance is effective, in a spirit of partnership and respecting the primacy of country ownership and leadership.14 Whenever possible, development assistance in favour of countries of origin to enable conditions for voluntary repatriation will also be prioritized; - maximizing private sector contributions: upon the request of the concerned host country or country of origin as appropriate, the private sector, together with States and other relevant stakeholders, could explore: policy measures and de-risking arrangements; opportunities for private sector investment, infrastructure strengthening and job creation in contexts where the business climate is enabling; development of innovative technology, including renewable energy, particularly with a view to closing the technology gap and supporting capacity in developing and least developed refugee-hosting countries; and greater access to financial products and information services for refugees and host communities.